Category Archives: 1962 Films

 Grade: A

-Russell carries the film with her bombastic, loud, and determined performance- her children will become stars and Rose will get the stardom and spoils that she so richly deserves.
+Russell carries the film with her bombastic, loud, and determined performance- her children will become stars and Rose will get the stardom and spoils she so richly deserves.

 She uses every nook and cranny to her advantage- from borrowing money from her father to scraping leftover Chinese food scraps and stealing silverware.